JetBrains/teamcity-documentation/topics/how-to.md

 Final Operating System choice should probably depend more on the available resources and established practices in your organization.

 If you choose to install 64 bit OS, TeamCity can run under 64 bit JDK (both server and agent).
 However, unless you need to provide more than 1Gb memory for TeamCity, the recommended approach is to use 32 bit JVM even under 64 bit OS.
 Our experience suggests that using 64 bit JVM does not increase performance a great deal.
 At the same time it does increase memory requirements to almost the scale of 2.
-See a [note](installing-and-configuring-the-teamcity-server.md) on memory configuration.
+See a [note](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) on memory configuration.

 ## Estimate Hardware Requirements for TeamCity

 The hardware requirements differ for the server and the agents.

 The __agent__ hardware requirements are basically determined by the builds that are run.
 Running TeamCity agent software introduces a requirement for additional CPU time (but it can usually be neglected comparing to the build process CPU requirements) and additional memory: about 500Mb.
 The disk space required corresponds to the disk usage by the builds running on the agent (sources checkouts, downloaded artifacts, the disk space consumed during the build; all that combined for the regularly occurring builds).
 Although you can run a build agent on the same machine as the TeamCity server, the recommended approach is to use a separate machine (it may be virtual) for each build agent.
-If you chose to install several agents [on the same machine](setting-up-and-running-additional-build-agents.md), consider the possible CPU, disk, memory or network bottlenecks that might occur.
+If you chose to install several agents on the [same machine](setting-up-and-running-additional-build-agents.md#Installing+Several+Build+Agents+on+the+Same+Machine), consider the possible CPU, disk, memory or network bottlenecks that might occur.
 The [Performance Monitor](performance-monitor.md) build feature can help you in analyzing live data.

 The __server__ hardware requirements depend on the server load, which in its turn depends significantly on the type of the builds and server usage.
 Consider the following general guidelines.

 <tip>

 * If you decide to run an [external database](setting-up-an-external-database.md) on the same machine as the server, take into account hardware requirements with database engine requirements in mind.
-* If you face some TeamCity\-related performance issues, they should probably be investigated and addressed individually. e.g. if builds generate too much data, the server disk system might be needing an upgrade both in size and speed characteristics.
+* If you face some TeamCity\-related performance issues, they should probably be investigated and addressed individually.
+For example, if builds generate too much data, the server disk system might be needing an upgrade both in size and speed characteristics.
 </tip>

 __Database Note:__
 When using the server extensively, the database performance starts to play a greater role.
 For reliability and performance reasons you should use external database.
 See the [notes](setting-up-an-external-database.md) on choosing external database.
-The database size requirements naturally vary based on the amount of data stored (number of builds, number of tests, etc.).
+The database size requirements naturally vary based on the amount of data stored (number of builds, number of tests, and so on).
 The active server database usage can be estimated at several gigabytes of data per year.

 __Overview of the TeamCity hardware resources usage:__